RyanShook/TapGiving/user_journey.md

 - **Interaction**: They hold the top of their iPhone near the NFC sticker.
 - **System**: iOS detects the NFC tag containing the URL `https://appclip.tap.giving/WoodlandsChurch?f=1&r=0`.

+> **Backend Note**: No backend call yet.
+This is purely iOS reading the NDEF data from the NFC tag.

 ### 2. The App Clip Card (System UI)
 - **Visual**: A system sheet slides up from the bottom (the "App Clip Card").
 - **Content**: